 Retreat and Faith Formation Programs

-Freshmen: In Campus Ministry we have the privilege of planning events that will help your son deepen his commitment to service and faith.
-One very important event that will take place in freshman year is our annual Freshman Retreat.
+Freshmen: One very important event that will take place in freshman year is our annual Freshman Retreat.
 For years this has been one of the highlights of the year for the class.
 It is an opportunity for your son to get to know his classmates and upperclassmen better, and to explore the role faith plays in his life.
 We have found that it is a moment that helps freshmen really feel at home at the Prep.

 Prayer and Liturgical Ministries/Opportunities

 Liturgical Celebrations: This year we will continue to celebrate our school-wide community Masses throughout the year; each planned by a Liturgy Committee made up of faculty and students.
-While in-person participation will be limited due to social distancing constraints for now, the entire community will be invited to participate virtually and we will still need students to participate in a variety of ways.
+We anticipate full in-person participation but will await full guidance from the NYC Department of Health.

 Michael Kravatz (Director of Campus Ministry)